 9. The psychology of selling

-Great retail associates focus on “reading” customers’ personalities and making adjustments in their sales techniques based on the personality type.
+Great retail associates focus on “reading” customers’ personalities and adjusting their sales techniques based on the personality type.
 For example, introverts require a different selling approach than extroverts do.

 Take note of how various kinds of people react differently to sales approaches, and alter your techniques accordingly.

-An easy check on yourself is to understand what is going on in the customer's mind that they aren't telling you.
+An easy check on yourself is understanding what is going on in the customer's mind that they aren't telling you.